bcgsc/LINKS/README.md

 -------------------------------

 LINKS is implemented in PERL and runs on any OS where PERL is installed.
-In v1.5, there is a single dependency to Bloom::Faster - an extension for the c library libbloom.
+In v1.6, there is a single dependency to the BloomFilter.pm (included) - BC Genome Sciences Centre's common Bloom filter In v1.5, there is a single dependency to Bloom::Faster - an extension for the c library libbloom.